 The reason these steps are important is because a juvenile accrues prior record score points for purposes of sentencing as an adult offender when they are adjudicated delinquent.
 Most prior record score points lapse when the juvenile turns 27 years old, however, some remain for life.
 Therefore, it’s important to understand all of the ramifications of a juvenile adjudication of delinquency.

-If you need an criminal defense attorney in Central Pennsylvania to represent you or a loved one in a juvenile matter, call The Law Office of Aaron Holt, LLC at 717-562-1777
+If you need an criminal defense attorney in Central Pennsylvania to represent you or a loved one in a juvenile matter, call Holt Law at 717-562-1777